Komil-M/Projects/README.md

 # Projects
 Here are my projects and my small codes that I do through my days.
-The reason I don't add my projects is because I work on them on my computer and keep them on my PC till I finish, none finished work isn't coming out anytime soon haha, anyways I'll be releasing projects in batches, if I finish 5 or more codes I shall put them all together, till then we shall wait.
+The reason I don't add my projects is because I work on them on my computer and keep them on my PC till I finish, none finished work isn't coming out anytime soon, anyways I'll be releasing projects in batches, if I finish 5 or more codes I shall put them all together, till then we shall wait.